Christopher Ludwick: Life in Europe and Philadelphia

-American Revolutionary
+Role in American Revolutionary War

 Ludwick was a staunch advocate of the American Revolution.
 When it had been proposed by Major General Thomas Mifflin to purchase firearms by private subscription or require the individual to buy his own guns, this caused some dissent among the American Patriots especially those who were unable to pay.
 Ludwick was able to silence their opposition by saying, “Let the poor, gingerbread baker be put down for £200!”
 The proposition was then adopted unanimously.
 In the summer of 1776, Ludwick enlisted as a volunteer at the age of 55.

-Ludwick was of immeasurable service to the cause of the American Revolution by persuading his fellow German (Hessian countrymen) who were fighting on the side of Great Britain to the desert and become residents of Philadelphia instead.
+Ludwick was of immeasurable service to the cause of the American Revolution by persuading his German countryman (Hessians) who were fighting on the side of Great Britain to desert and become residents of Philadelphia instead.
 Upon learning of the capture of eight Hessian soldiers who were taken as prisoners during the Battle of Germantown, Ludwick immediately went to the military headquarters for the American Patriots and convinced the commander-in-chief to place those eight men in his hands.
 Then, Ludwick took it upon himself to serve as their host and guide.
 He showed them all about Philadelphia and the surrounding vicinity.
 Ludwick was able to show these eight men how well the citizens of German heritage were prospering there.
 He pointed out how comfortably the German families of the area were housed and what fine churches they had.
 He spoke of the freedom and independence that they had to pursue their own avocations in Philadelphia without intrusion.
-Even those who were in humbler pursuits of life were living happily in America.
 When Ludwick dismissed those eight men, he charged them with the sole purpose of returning to their regiments to inform their fellow soldiers of all that they had seen.
-Ludwick encouraged them to describe the happiness awaiting those who would desert their service to fight for Great Britain and settle in Pennsylvania.
-The seed thus planted bore rich fruit.
-It is said that Ludwick's influence on those eight men resulted in many, many Germans who decided to become citizens of Philadelphia, many of whom afterwards became prosperous citizens of the time.
+Ludwick encouraged them to describe to their comrades the advantages of leaving the British army and settling in Pennsylvania.
+It is said that Ludwick's influence on those eight men resulted in many Germans deciding to become citizens of Philadelphia, many of whom afterwards became prosperous citizens of the time.

-Ludwick's success in this enterprise encouraged him to similar endeavours in that same vein.
+Ludwick's success in this enterprise encouraged him to similar endeavors in that same vein.
 For example, he visited a Hessian camp on Staten Island, New York, without detection and was able to cause some of the German soldiers there to join him in Philadelphia, Pennsylvania.
-The fact remains that Ludwick's influence on the success of the American Revolution cannot be overstated.
-He was very instrumental in advancing the cause without a lot of bloodshed.
-Without question, Christopher Ludwick was a great hero of the American Revolution.